 Adelaide De Melo of the CIUSSS du Nord-de-l’Île-de-Montréal acknowledged in last Wednesday’s briefing that there will be temporary reductions in clinical activities in both regions to ensure a smooth and safe transition.
 But that will not affect emergency cases or oncology.
 Activity will start to resume as medical professionals become more comfortable with the new system, and should be back to normal by September.
 De Melo explains that this particular period was chosen for the launch May to September specifically because the healthcare system naturally slows down somewhat.
 CIUSSS NIM will also see a slight reduction in May.

-As of yet, there is no timeline as to when the system will be implemented province-wide.
+As of yet, there is no timeline as to when the system will be implemented province-wide. n